BCI Directory

 Arctop

-Israeli-American neuroscience software company translating brain signals into actionable insights for entertainment, wellness, and enterprise applications.
+Los Angeles-based neuroscience software company translating brain signals into actionable insights for entertainment, wellness, and enterprise applications.
+Founded in 2016 by neuroscientist Dan Furman and software engineer Eitan Kay.

 Company